julian-alarcon/prospect-mail/README.md

 The application can be downloaded from[here](https://github.com/julian-alarcon/prospect-mail/releases).

-Select the appropiated file depending on your OS:
+Select the appropriated file depending on your OS:

 * Windows: `.exe` file
 * macOS: `.dmg` file